Qualified Beef Tax Credit Program

 Tax Credit Amount

-The maximum amount of tax credits that may be issued to all eligible qualified beef producers in any fiscal year cannot exceed $3,000,000.
+The maximum amount of tax credits that may be issued to all eligible qualified beef producers in any calendar year cannot exceed $2,000,000.

-The tax credit amount shall be ten cents ($.10) per pound and calculated by subtracting the baseline weight from the qualifying sale weight multiplied by ten cents ($.10) per pound provided the difference is two hundred (200) pounds or greater.
+The tax credit amount shall be ten cents ($.10) per pound and calculated by subtracting the baseline weight from the qualifying sale weight multiplied by ten cents ($.10) per pound provided the difference is one hundred (100) pounds or greater for cattle weighing up to 599 pounds.